 *Photograph: Bob Singer

-A review of previous studies of the junction at Blake’s Corner, a traffic modelling assessment of the improvement options and a design of an improvement scheme have all been carried out to find a solution to deal with the long-standing traffic problems in Ennistymon.
+The scheme has been developed to address the serious traffic congestion issues through Ennistymon town.
+A review of previous studies of the junction at Blake’s Corner, a traffic modelling assessment of the improvement options and a design of an improvement scheme have all been carried out to find the most appropriate solution to deal with the long-standing traffic problems in Ennistymon.